Image via Canva

 An Easy Money Associates/Orion Pictures

-How big an increase?
+How big of an increase?

-Quincy Quarry News is already on record as expecting as much as upwards of approaching 10% increase in spending from FY 2025 spending.
+Quincy Quarry News is already on record as expecting as much as upwards of approaching a 10% increase in spending from FY 2025 spending.

-Normally, a municipal bond pays down the principal owed every year during the term of the bond as do mortgage borrowers but paying down principal was delayed for three years.
+Normally, a municipal bond pays down the principal owed every year during the term of the bond as do mortgage borrowers;

 | quincy news